dante0624/nvim_config/README.md

 Available at https://github.com/sharkdp/fd
 Needed for speed up telescope.
 Check if installed by typing `fd` in terminal.

+## Language Versions
+In order to get the LSPs to work, make sure that each language is up to the neccessary version and on the path.
+### Python
+python3 is needed, ensure that `python` has an alias which links it to python3.
+### Java
+java 17 is needed, ensure that `java` returns a version >= 17.

 # Cold start for Plugins

 When nvim is opened for the first time with this config, it will start by downloading Packer, the plugin manager.
 Once this is done, the user needs to exit and reopen nvim.
 At this point packer itself will be installed, but it will not yet have installed all needed plugins.